Saturday, March 3, 2012

 1996: Newcomer Jann Arden had one of the hot songs out as "Insensitive" moved from #87 to #74.

 1996: Mariah Carey & Boyz II Men tied the Rock Era record for weeks at #1 with 14 for the song "One Sweet Day".
-That tied Boyz II Men's "I'll Make Love to You" and "I Will Always Love You" by Whitney Houston.
+That tied Boyz II Men's "I'll Make Love To You" and "I Will Always Love You" by Whitney Houston.

 1999: We lost the great Dusty Springfield to cancer at age 59.
+She died in Henley-on-Thames, England.

-2003: Norah Jones' appeal was universal, as Come Away with Me topped the U.K. album chart.
+2003: Norah Jones' appeal was universal, as Come Away with Me topped the U.K. Album chart.

 2003: Christina Aguilera had the #1 song in the U.K. with "Beautiful", a far better choice than America made that week.